ansys/pydyna/README.rst

 development version or previously released versions.

 On the `PyDYNA Issues <https://github.com/ansys/pydyna/issues>`_ page, you can create issues to report bugs and request new features.
-On the `Discussions <https://discuss.ansys.com/>`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the `PyDYNA Discussions <https://github.com/ansys/pydyna/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.